themukeshmahiya/Linux-slander/README.md

-This repo is dedicated to my knowledge about linux
+This Repo is dedicated to my knowledge about #GNU/Linux Operating System.